MicrosoftDocs/dataexplorer-docs/data-explorer/monitor-batching-ingestion.md

 * The batching process itself.
 * For Event Hub, Event Grid and IoT Hub ingestion: The number of events received.

-In this article, you'll learn how to use ingestion metrics to monitor batching ingestion to Azure Data Explorer in Azure portal.
+In this article, you'll learn how to use ingestion metrics in the Azure portal to monitor batching ingestion to Azure Data Explorer.

 ## Prerequisites